Jellonator/Nandlang/bnf.md

 ifstmt     ::= 'if' expr block {'else' block}
 whilestmt  ::= 'while' expr block varstmt    ::= {'var'} idlist '=' exprlist ';'
-identifier ::= (alphabetic character | '_') {alphanumeric character | '_'}
+identifier ::= (alphabetic character | '_') {alphanumeric character | '_'} [index]
+index      ::= '[' digit { digit } ']'
 ```

-alphabetic character is any character that is true for std::isalpha,
+alphabetic character is any character that is true for std::isalpha, digit is
-alphanumeric character is any character that is true for std::isalpha or
+any character that is true for std::isdigit, alphanumeric character is any
+character that is true for std::isalpha or std::isdigit, and printable
-std::isdigit, and printable character is any character that is true for
+character is any character that is true for std::isprint.
-std::isprint.